voostindie/sprox/README.markdown

 Enter the `@Source` annotation.
 With this annotation you can refer back to the node the output of which you're interested in.
 You can put it on object and list parameters.
 The method will then receive values generated from the controller method for that node only.

-Both the `createTitle` method and the `createSubtitle` method return an object of type `Text`.
-Both are needed in the `createFeed` method.
-By declaring two separate parameters of type `Text` and annotating them with `@Source("<nodeName>")` we are able to get the right values injected.
+Both the `title` method and the `subtitle` method return an object of type `Text`.
+Both are needed in the `feed` method.
+By declaring two separate parameters of type `Text` and annotating them with `@Source` we are able to get the right values injected.

 ### Namespace support

-We've been completely ignoring XML namespaces.
+We've been completely ignoring XML namespaces thus far.
 Therefore so did Sprox.
 By default Sprox processes all elements in the default namespace of XML documents.
 That's fine in many cases.
 When it isn't, you can enable support for namespaces.

 If all XML elements processed by a controller belong to the same namespace, declare it on the controller with a `@Namespace` annotation.
 For example: